How to Entertain Your Wedding Guests During the Afternoon: From Ceremony to Reception

 Another way to engage everyone is with a themed photo booth or Polaroid station.
 People love leaving a personal mark, and it helps the afternoon unfold naturally while you sneak off for portraits.
 Venues with stunning backdrops allow your guests to take scenic snaps that double up as instant keepsakes.

-And while you're at it, have an interactive guestbook nearby.
-Guests can tuck their photos inside and add a quick note, drawing, or message.
-According to wedding planners and photographers we've worked with, guestbook stations not only entertain but encourage quieter guests to get involved, spark conversation, and contribute creative touches that capture the spirit of your day.
+According to the wedding planners and photographers we’ve worked with, guestbook stations not only entertain but also encourage quieter guests to get involved, invite conversation, and contribute creative touches that capture the spirit of your day.

 Keep Everyone Informed